LOCATION LOCATION LOCATION

 When you're working class, you spend a lot of your time just figuring things out on your own.
 Maybe that’s why working-class parents are more likely to help their children when they’re at uni—they probably didn’t get the chance to go themselves and understand how hard it is to fight for those opportunities.

 I also find it really interesting how many middle-class people are ashamed of being middle class.
-It’s almost like people want to be working-class because it’s seen as more respectable, but then they have these really judgmental views about people who are poor.
+It’s almost like people want to be working-class because it’s seen as more respectable (especially in creative fields), but then they have these really judgmental views about people who are poor.
 For example, if you call someone middle class because they went to private school or have a holiday home, they’ll give you reasons why they’re not—like, they went to a public primary school, or their parents worked hard for their money.
-It’s like they’re refusing to accept the privileges they’ve had or the opportunities they've had in life compared to someone with a working-class background.
+It’s like they’re refusing to accept the privileges or the opportunities they've had in life compared to someone with a working-class background.
 Honestly, if I were really rich, and my parents were CEOs of their own companies, I would absolutely take advantage of that.
 I’d seize every opportunity they could get me.
 If people accepted the class they truly belonged to, I think they’d be able to educate themselves better on the privileges they have.

-Luckily, I’m not friends with any arrogant people, but I’ve met a few at uni who are really out of touch, and it blows my mind that people get into uni with that mindset
+Luckily, I’m not friends with any arrogant people, but I’ve met a few at uni who are really out of touch, and it blows my mind that people get into uni with that mindset.

-these items are all specific status symbols i remember from being at school! specifically the pandora crown rings and the stone island coats. i remeber how the stone island labels could be unbuttoned when you washed it, so people would buy only the label and get it attached to their normal clothes in secret though because GO FORBID. i would have sold my kidneys on the black market for one of those pandora rings. every few months the status symbols would change, and normally it would be based off of the style of grime and drill artists because from 2010 that was THE MUSIC OF NOTTINGHAM and it had a massive impact on the nottingham music scene and youth culture because i think it made people feel like they weren't going mad. there's a really good vice article from 2016 (read it here) talking about how the working-class communities in nottingham were fuelling a massive boom of grime artists in town and how the the crime and poverty in the roughest areas were inspiring new music.
+these items are all specific status symbols i remember from being at school! specifically the pandora crown rings and the stone island coats. i remeber how the stone island labels could be unbuttoned when you washed it, so people would buy only the label and get it attached to their normal clothes in secret though because GO FORBID. i would have sold my kidneys on the black market for one of those pandora rings. every few months the status symbols would change, and normally it would be based off of the style of grime and drill artists. from 2010 that was THE MUSIC OF NOTTINGHAM and it had a massive impact on the nottingham music scene and youth culture because i think it made people feel like they weren't going mad. there's a really good vice article from 2016 (read it here) talking about how the working-class communities in nottingham were fuelling a massive boom of grime artists in town and how the the crime and poverty in the roughest areas were inspiring new music.

 I’ve had this charm bracelet from my mama my whole life.
 I used to play with it when I was little, so she gave it to me when I was about 11, and I’ve kept it in a washed-out cranberry jar ever since.
 Because of this project, I decided to get it cleaned and fixed—it’s a symbol of my mama’s life, and it’s turned green with tarnish.
 I took it to my mama’s to show her (I normally try not to go around too much because she loves reform oopsie), and I asked her to tell me about it.

-Turns out, it wasn't actually her bloody bracelet!
-She told me that her mum and uncle had gone to Skegness and found it between the rocks on the beach.
+Turns out, it wasn't actually her bloody bracelet :) She told me that her mum and uncle had gone to Skegness and found it between the rocks on the beach.
 Since it was silver, they waited to see if anyone came back to claim it, and when no one did, they took it to the jeweler to get the clasp fixed and brought it back for my mama.
 She had it from the age of 16 and added lots of the charms on it.

 One of the charms says 'Corfu,' so I asked about when she went, but she said that one wasn’t hers—she’d never been abroad.
 It’s fun to think that the original owner of this bracelet had a completely different life, probably a richer one, and was able to go to Corfu in the 60s.
 I wonder how they would feel if they knew my mama had kept it throughout her life and added charms from places like Bridlington, Nottingham, and Skegness.
 It’s like a combination of two women’s class experiences.
 I wish I knew more about which charms were my mama’s and which ones were from the original owner, but I like that I’ll be able to wonder about it for the rest of my life.